 Examples of Soft Costs in Construction

-Soft costs are incurred throughout the construction process—starting well before the first shovel hits dirt and continuing well after the certificate of occupancy has been granted.
-Some common examples:
+Soft costs are incurred throughout the construction process—starting well before the first shovel hits the dirt and continuing well after the certificate of occupancy has been granted.

-- Insurance: The premiums a developer pays to insurance carriers are required to operate legally, but they don’t directly affect the physical structure itself.
-Types of coverage include general liability insurance, builder’s risk insurance, commercial auto insurance, worker’s compensation coverage, property insurance and construction bonds.
+Types of coverage include general liability insurance, builder’s risk insurance, commercial auto insurance, worker’s compensation coverage, property insurance, and construction bonds.

-- Real estate: Buying the dirt where construction will take place is an important expense for any construction project.
-This is considered a soft cost because land acquisition and real estate expenses can occur before and after a construction project.
-Types of real estate soft costs include site acquisition, environmental remediation and infrastructure costs such as road extensions.
+Many consider land a soft cost because land acquisition and real estate expenses may occur before a construction project starts and after it ends.
+Types of real estate soft costs include site acquisition, environmental remediation, and infrastructure costs such as road extensions.

 Examples of Hard Costs in Construction

-- Interior fixtures: Permanent aspects of a building’s interior design are hard costs.
-These can include appliances, cabinets, tile, counters, cabinets, paint, furnaces and pipes.
+Permanent aspects of a building’s interior design are an essential part of a finished development.
+Interior fixtures may include appliances, electrical work, tiling, counters, cabinets, paint, furnaces, and plumbing.

 How To Estimate Commercial Construction Costs

-Soft costs are challenging to project because they can grow and change over time.
-When ballparking soft costs, it’s important to consider various potential situations and forecast a range of prices to expect.
+Soft costs are challenging to estimate because they are susceptible to change over time.
+When ballparking soft costs, it’s essential to consider various potential situations and forecast a range of prices to expect.
 For instance, if a legal dispute erupts during construction, you could pay related soft costs for years.

-What Percentage of the Construction Cost is Reasonable for the Soft Costs of the Project?
+What Percentage of the Construction Cost Is Reasonable for the Project’s Soft Costs?

-Bottom Line: Make Sure to Account for Both Hard and Soft Costs in Your Commercial Construction Project
+Bottom Line: Make Sure To Account for Both Hard & Soft Costs in Your Commercial Construction Project

-It’s tempting to focus on the physical part of a construction project, but savvy investors remember that planning, design and approvals come with costs of their own.
-Both categories of expenditures are part of any construction project, and developers are wise to plan accordingly.
+It’s easy to focus on the physical components of a construction budget, but savvy investors know that planning, design, and approvals come with costs.